atlassian/react-beautiful-dnd/docs/guides/how-we-use-dom-events.md

 > These can be added on the *drag handle*, anywhere else higher on the tree or to the window directly.

 - `onClick`: the `event.defaultPrevented` property will be set to `true` if occurred as a part of the drag interaction.
+This is true even if the drag was not finished with a pre-click action such as `mouseup` or `touchend`.
+See [sloppy clicks and click prevention](https://github.com/atlassian/react-beautiful-dnd#sloppy-clicks-and-click-prevention-).
 - `onKeyDown`: the `event.defaultPrevented` property will be set to `true` if it was used as a part of a drag.
 If you add `onKeyDown` to the *drag handle* you will need to monkey patch the [`DragHandleProps`](https://github.com/atlassian/react-beautiful-dnd#draghandleprops-type-information) `onKeyDown` event handler.

-You may need to provide your event handlers with information from [`onDragStart`](https://github.com/atlassian/react-beautiful-dnd#ondragstart-optional) and [`onDragEnd`](https://github.com/atlassian/react-beautiful-dnd#ondragend-required) to know about whether a drag is occuring while those events fire.
+You may need to enchance the logic of your event handlers with information from [`onDragStart`](https://github.com/atlassian/react-beautiful-dnd#ondragstart-optional) and [`onDragEnd`](https://github.com/atlassian/react-beautiful-dnd#ondragend-required) to know about whether a drag is occuring while those events fire.

 You are welcome to add other event handlers but you may be more reliant on `onDragStart` and `onDragEnd` information.